Maxxiitto/plume-airdrop-registration/README.md

 **Files that need to be filled out**

 `Privates.txt` - Private keys of your accounts.
-`Proxies.txt` - proxies in the format api:port:login:password format.
+`Proxies.txt` - proxies in the api:port:login:password format.